-You have likely seen the phrase “Web3” pop up in either your news or social media feeds at least a few times over the past months.
-So what is Web3?
-Why do you often hear it mentioned with the term metaverse?
-These are especially pertinent questions for businesses whose interactions with customers take place over the internet.
-We created this short brief to help you understand what Web3 is, how it differs from Web1 & Web2, and how it relates to other new technologies.
+You have likely seen the phrase “web3” pop up in either your news or social media feeds at least a few times over the past months.
+So what is web3?
+And why is it often mentioned with the term metaverse?
+These are especially important questions for businesses whose interactions with customers take place over the internet.
+We created this article to help you understand what web3 is, how it differs from web1 and web2, and how it relates to other new technologies.

 Web3 is the next stage of the internet, which has started to originate over the last couple of years due to the emergence of blockchain technology.
 Web3 is built over decentralized protocols, on blockchains such as Bitcoin, Ethereum, and Avalanche to name a few.
 These blockchains are powered by and maintained through the use of consensus mechanisms such as Proof-of-Work or Proof-of-Stake, and through nodes.
 These protocols are governed by participants and stakeholders, which is represented in a decentralized manner such as through mining power or through the ownership of tokens or cryptocurrencies.
-Web applications built over these blockchains are decentralized applications (referred to as DApps), whereas Web2 applications are controlled by centralized entities (i.e. Facebook/Meta or YouTube), thus data ownership is consigned to the centralized entity that hosts and owns the application the user is utilizing.
-In Web3, DApp’s are hosted on the previously mentioned decentralized blockchains through smart contracts, meaning the data storage is decentralized.
+Web applications built over these blockchains are decentralized applications (referred to as DApps), whereas web2 applications are controlled by centralized entities or companies such as Meta, Google, etc. Thus data ownership is consigned to the centralized entity that hosts and owns the application the user is utilizing.
+In web3, DApp’s are hosted on the previously mentioned decentralized blockchains through smart contracts, meaning the data storage is decentralized.
 Smart contracts are self-executing and irreversible contracts, which serve as the de facto terms and conditions for their respective application, operating in a fair and transparent manner.

 NFT refers to non-fungible token, a non-fungible token is a unit of data that exists upon a blockchain (such as Ethereum).
 Non-fungible means that the token is unique – for an example of something that is fungible, you can exchange a Bitcoin with another Bitcoin and they are fundamentally the same thing.
 A non-fungible token cannot be swapped out with another non-fungible token.
 NFTs are commonly associated with digital art, however they can also be used to represent in-game assets for video games, such as digital plots of land or clothing for players’ avatars.
 Some services, such as PartyBid, use smart contracts to allow individuals to pool their capital together when purchasing NFTs.
 This enables users to acquire partial ownership of assets they might not otherwise be able to afford.